waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 # V. Current Puzzle Plan (Victory Road 3F)
 - **Objective:** Get a boulder to the switch at (4, 6) to open the barrier at (8, 11).
 - **Attempt 1 (Failed):** Followed a plan from `puzzle_strategist_agent` to move the boulder from (14, 13).
 The plan was flawed as it required moving through an impassable tile.
 This resulted in pushing the boulder to (14, 14), making the puzzle's current state unsolvable.
+- **Attempt 2 (Confirmed Unsolvable):** Used the corrected `puzzle_strategist_agent` to analyze the puzzle with the boulder misplaced at (14, 14).
+The agent confirmed the puzzle is now unsolvable.
-- **Plan:** Retreat from Victory Road 3F to reset the puzzle and heal my party.
-Then, re-attempt with a corrected agent.
+- **Plan:** A strategic retreat is necessary.
+I must leave Victory Road 3F to reset the puzzle state and heal my critically injured party.
+I will then return to attempt the puzzle from a fresh state.

 # VI.
 Archived & Falsified Hypotheses
 - [Previous hypotheses removed for clarity as per Overwatch critique.]